-Your Clinical Exercise and Pilates program usually begins by strengthening the major stabilizing muscles of the body.
+Your Clinical Exercise and Pilates program usually begins by strengthening the major stabiliing muscles of the body.
 It’s not just about the “core” stablisers, the abdominal muscles, this is only one part.

 Poor stability does not “cause” lower back pain, but puts the pain sensitive, support structures of the back at risk of injury due to the increased mechanical load on the area, ultimately causing damage.

-You need a combination of the stabilizing muscles to work (to maintain control) and the power muscles (to have strength of movement) for good function.
+You need a combination of the stabilising muscles to work (to maintain control) and the power muscles (to have strength of movement) for good function.

 It’s usually not EITHER treatment OR exercise, but BOTH.
-Hands on treatment techniques, such as mobilization, manipulation and massage help in conjunction with exercise to improve the function of an area.
+Hands on treatment techniques, such as mobilisation, manipulation and massage help in conjunction with exercise to improve the function of an area.

 The role of hands-on treatment is to restore the normal movement of these joints (breakdown or guide the appropriate movement of the scar tissue).
 Combined with strengthening work from Clinical Exercise and Pilates, hands-on treatment is a powerful addition to restoring normal movement and function.

 in a normal program, we would combine your exercises with some hands-on in the room as needed.
 There is no need to book a further appointment for this, it is part of your regular sessions